RobertNorthard/eks-workshop/content/intermediate/201_resource_management/pod-priority.md

 ```

 {{% notice info %}}
-Pods with without a  `PriorityClass` are 0.
+Pods without a `PriorityClass` are 0.
 A global `PriorityClass` can be assigned.
 Additional details can be found [here](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/#priorityclass)
 {{% /notice %}}

 ## Deploy low-priority Pods